USDA-FSA/fsa-design-system/components/form-fields/index.md

 ### Text, Custom Width

 The width of `.fsa-field`'s use of `.fsa-input` defaults to the full width of its parent container (i.e. `.fsa-field`).
-Though it should be **rarely** necessary, its can be overridden by using the `size` attribute, which specifies the width of the `input` in number of characters.
+Though it should be **rarely** necessary, it can be overridden with the `size` attribute, which specifies the width of the `input` in number of characters.
 From a display perspective, one character is equivalent to `1em` (approximately `17px` wide at default font size).

 {% capture snippet %}
 <div class="fsa-field">